Skip to Content

 The Hess Persson Museum features several of Goldsworthy’s works, including Surface Tension, originally created in 1993 and reassembled on our property in 2009.
 The long leafstocks from a chestnut tree were wetted and then pinned together using hawthorn spines.
 The woody thorns hold the entire peice to the walls and ceiling no glue or hardware were used; only the thorns hold the work together.
 You can view a short timelapse of this painstaking process at our Youtube channel.

-Another favorite to be found in the Hess gallery is Rock Pools, created in January 2000.
-This piece involves 34 kiln-fired Greywacke sea boulders (pronounced grey-whack or whack-uh); dark, coarse-grained sandstone containing more than 15 percent clay amalgamated with shale and silt.
-These were fired in a kiln at just above 3,000° Fahrenheit (1648.889 Celsius) to the point where the stone becomes molten.
+Another favorite in the Hess gallery is Rock Pools, created in January 2000.
+The piece is built from 34 kiln-fired greywacke sea boulders, greywacke being a dark, coarse-grained sandstone that contains more than 15 percent clay amalgamated with shale and silt.
+The boulders were fired in a kiln at just above 3,000 degrees Fahrenheit, around 1,650 Celsius, to the point where the stone begins to turn molten.

-Adjacent to to Rock Pools you will find a viewing room with a separate, related work – a video installation which films elements of the Greywacke boulder firing process, where you can observe the stone undergo a seamless, mesmerizing transition from black through white-hot and back again.
+Adjacent to Rock Pools you will find a viewing room with a separate but related work, a video installation that films the greywacke firing.
+In it you can watch the stone move through a seamless, mesmerizing transition from black to white hot and back again.

 Popular Articles